Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Introduction

-In Computational Mathematics, the sparse grid approach was first considered by Zenger \cite{Ze91} in parallel algorithms for numerical solving PDEs.
-Numerical integration was investigated in \cite{GeGr98} For non-periodic functions of mixed smoothness of integer order, linear sampling algorithms on sparse grids have been investigated by Bungartz and Griebel \cite{BG04} employing hierarchical Lagrangian polynomials multilevel basis and measuring the approximation error in the $L_2$-norm and energy $H^1$-norm.
+In computational mathematics, the sparse grid approach was first considered by Zenger \cite{Ze91}.
+Numerical integration using sparse grids was investigated in \cite{GeGr98}.
+For non-periodic functions of mixed smoothness of integer order, linear sampling algorithms on sparse grids have been investigated by Bungartz and Griebel \cite{BG04} employing hierarchical Lagrangian polynomials multilevel basis and measuring the approximation error in the $L_2$-norm and energy $H^1$-norm.
 There is a very large number of papers on sparse grids in various problems of approximations, sampling recovery and integration with applications in data mining, mathematical finance, learning theory, numerical solving of PDE and stochastic PDE, etc. to mention all of them.
 The reader can see the surveys in \cite{BG04, GN09, GeGr08} and the references therein.
 For recent further developments and results see in \cite{GHo10, GH13a, GH13b, GaHe09, BGGK13}.